-What I was talking?
+What I was talking about?
 Oh yes, pancakes.
 So my favourite pancakes are full of natural flavour which I really adore.
 I have to be honest, the first time I tried doing banana pancakes was 3-4 years ago when we with my ex-partner decided to go on a diet and eat clean food.
-I don’t know if you can imagine how horrible it was… All batter went straight into the bin… Since then I didn’t even wanted to talk or think about banana pancakes.
+I don’t know if you can imagine how horrible it was… All batter went straight into the bin… Since then I didn’t even want to talk or think about banana pancakes.
 It was such a deep disappointment back then.
 But a few years later (maybe 3 or 4) when I quit on dairy and all animal products, I thought I need to try again.
 I tried once, twice, three times and now I am an actual pro at this!
 No no no, I am joking.
 Sometimes it really goes bad but that’s what I like doing in the kitchen – experiments.
-Lots of experiment!
+Lots of experiments!
 If you never risk adding or taking out one or another ingredient you will never find your own cooking style (that’s what she says).

-So my plant based (or vegan) banana pancake journey started from simply mixing (mashed) bananas with blended oats (or oat flour).
-I like that crumbly texture that oats gives to pancakes.
+So my plant-based (or vegan) banana pancake journey started from simply mixing (mashed) bananas with blended oats (or oat flour).
+I like that crumbly texture that oats give to pancakes.
 What about the measurements?
 For me, honestly, the best pancakes are when the mixture is a bit dry.
-Like imagine normal pancake batter – you’re taking a spoon out of the pot and all of it is running out.
+Like imagine a normal pancake batter – you’re taking a spoon out of the pot and all of it is running out.
 My top favourite batter is when it sticks to the spoon.
 And I also find that it’s easier to cook the pancakes when the batter is a little bit thicker than we are used to.
 You know no matter what people will say, cooking without eggs are a tricky thang and you have to find substitutes and measurements by yourself.

 Anyway, do you think my recipe stayed the same since the first time?
 Not really.
-I started adding all kind of stuff – cocoa powder, soya yoghurt, coconut milk, berries, protein powders, collagen, soda and baking powder, cinnamon, vanilla extract, milled flax seeds and chia seeds and so on and on and on… Oh.
+I started adding all kinds of stuff – cocoa powder, soya yoghurt, coconut milk, berries, protein powders, collagen, soda and baking powder, cinnamon, vanilla extract, milled flax seeds and chia seeds and so on and on and on… Oh.
 My.
 God.
-How many extras I have added to my pancakes.
+How many extras I have added to my pancakes?
 But I developed the recipe with time and now most of the time banana pancake batter looks like that:

 1 large very ripe banana